 Psychologies magazine dedicated two pages to the Pause Button Therapy element of the Gastric Mind Band Treatment and reviewed the publication of the Pause Button Therapy book published by Hay House in November 2012.
-Read the article.

 Daily Mail newspaper features Pause Button Therapy.

 The Daily Mail featured a story about Katie Drew, a past client of the Elite Clinic in Spain who has lost nearly half her body weight thanks to PBT, they described it as a 'fat controller' - a mock DVD-style zapper that made her stop and think about what she is eating.
 She explained how she now paused 'Time' and really considered the consequences of her actions, often making completely different choices.
 Interestingly, it was also noted that the device and technique had positively changed other areas of her life.
-Read the full story.

 Martin & Marion Shirran filming in the UK.